ryanthnguyen/ConOrg/Project Details/IndividualAssignmentSpecs.md

 - Description: Perform input validation on user logins for security purposes.
 For example, make sure to not be vulnerable to SQL injections via the login.
 - How to Evaluate: Try a basic SQL injection.
 - Outcome of Task: xxx

+## Tasks: Xavier Tilley

+### Task 1: Create static information pages

+- Description: Create static information pages to inform site vistors about the convention.
+- How to Evaluate: Guest, Panelest, Gaming, Hotel, and About pages should exist, be readable and be routed to properly.
+- Outcome of Task: xxx

+### Task 2: Style the pages

+- Description: Create CSS files to properly style the pages of the site.
+- How to Evaluate: The pages should reflect the appropriate wireframe.
+- Outcome of Task: xxx